 Before conducting the network meta-analysis, we will assess three major assumptions: transitivity, homogeneity and consistency.
-We will conduct a descriptive comparison of the baseline patient-level and study-level characteristics of the included studies.
+He will conduct a descriptive comparison of the baseline patient-level and study-level characteristics of the included studies.
 We will then explore the possible sources of obvious heterogeneity by performing network meta-regression analysis.
 If the results from indirect evidence are not compatible with the results from direct evidence, we will calculate the difference between direct and indirect evidence through the z test in the network.
+He assumptions with the difference between direct and indirect evidence through the z test in the network.